AdityaSadewale/Portfolio-/README.md

-# 🚀 Aditya Sadewale | Portfolio Website
+# 🚀 Aditya Portfolio Website

 A modern, responsive, and animated personal portfolio website built using **Flask, HTML, CSS, and JavaScript**.